georgiee/coding-for-kids/slides.md

 ^ when my older sister took me in her agency office.

-^ There I had the opportunity to tinker around on a Mac running the wonderful OS 9.
+^ There I had the opportunity to tinker around with a Mac running the wonderful OS 9.

 ^ Photoshop was my favourite application.